 Did you know that 10 minutes of Pilates can actually greatly strengthen your muscles and improve your flexibility?

-3. Perfect rehab for back pain
+6. Great rehab for back pain

-It is not always guaranteed, and certainly not a quick fix, but many people have seen their back pain gradually disappear after practising Pilates.
-There is even one case study where a sufferer of back pain visited 50 specialists, only to find that Pilates has helped to cure her back pain.
+It is not guaranteed, and probably not a quick fix, but many people have seen their back pain reduce or gradually disappear after regularly practicing Pilates.

-4. Gives you a great backside
+11. Pilates gives you a great backside

 You will not find specific exercises which solely benefit your backside.
 But, with whole-body Pilates workout, a major bonus is that every single exercise involves your backside in some way or form.